 Know What You Need, and What You Don't

 “Take a digital self-assessment and scale back to mindfully embrace some down time!”, says an Instructional Technology & Interactive Learning Consultant from Michigan.
 “For guidance, I appreciate Meghan Livingstone’s 7 Digital Well Care Habits:

 - Take intentional breaks.

 - Implement blue light protection.

 - And document mindfully!

-Find more tips for teachers and guidance for students to practice some much-needed self-care in our K-12 learning platform!
-Explore the Social-Emotional Learning Center for an extensive library of resources that support professional learning, SEL integration into classrooms, and student-facing digital content for all grades.
+Find more tips for teachers and guidance for students to practice some much-needed self-care in Discovery Education Experience!
+Explore the Educator Supports for an extensive library of resources that support professional learning, and classroom resources for all grades.
 You can also find ready-to-use activities in the Health Channel, as well as Virtual Field Trips and even more health and wellness content collections.